-Do you provide support?With the purchase of a theme or a Membership subscription you get full access to our Documentation, Tutorials and Support Forum sections.
-Technical Support is provided on our Support Forum, and you should not expect it via e-mail, comments, Twitter or any other means.
+Do you provide support?With the purchase of a theme or the All Themes Package you get full access to our Documentation, Tutorials and Support Desk sections.
+Technical Support is provided on our Support Desk via tickets.
 This is the quickest and most efficient way for anyone who has purchased a theme package to receive support.
 Moreover, the support that we offer shall include common issues and bugs that might occur, and not necessarily customization of any themes.

 Can I modify/customize theme to fit my websites personal needs?Yes, you are free to change anything you want in the theme.
 Our themes are designed to look and work great out of the box, like you see them in the demo.
 Your theme download package contains all the CSS and WordPress template files, therefore the customization possibilities are endless.

 If you need a Customization you can hire our team here

 Do you have dummy content from your demos?Yes, we have a page full of each themes demo content ready for you to download, setup, and test your theme with.
 Head to our Theme Demo Content page to download them now!